AmineSaidi-ISTIC/Knowledge-Based-Recommendation-System-for-project-management-issues/README.md

 # 🎯This is an academic research project
-### 💬This project uses ontology based NLP in order to help the readers find what they are looking for in a short ammount of time by simply introducing few key words.
+### 💻This project uses ontology based NLP in order to help the readers find what they are looking for in a short ammount of time by simply introducing few key words.
 During this project i have worked on the following : <br>
 * Extracting data from pdf document, preprocessing and preparing Data pipelines using external libraries and unsupervised learning. <br>
 * Extracting schemas and figures as Images using fine tuning techniques for yolo v5 model. <br>